tortoise/tortoise-orm/docs/functions.rst

     print(sql)
     # SELECT DATE_FORMAT(`created_at`,'%Y-%m-%d') `date` FROM `task`

-And you can also use functions in update.
+And you can also use functions in update, the example is only suitable for MySQL and SQLite, but PostgreSQL is the same.

 .. code-block:: python3